 You can setup and read the information from the iSE by using the HTTPget program.
-The following program can be used to read data from the iSE by using TCP port 1000.
+The following program can be used to read data from the embedded server firmware by using TCP port 1000.
 The command string is sent to this TCP port, then the response can be read back from the same socket.

 The HTTPget.exe file is used to setup and read information from the iSE.
-This file will be automatically installed when you install the MailNotifier software or can be downloaded from our website.
+This file will be automatically installed when you install the MailNotifier software available on our website and CD.